edscottite/The-Azure-Program/update.md

 14/04/23

 > Currently overviewing the stability and security.
 While stable, it's sending a query to the local network every 500 miliseconds.
 The IT people at school would be able to detect this easily and would regard this as a security threat.
 I'm brainstorming on ideas on how I could minimise this ( Randomise the quaries by 0 - 500 miliseconds, the requests being seen as "performance issues".

+> Due to being unsure as to how they're surfing the network, I need to be precise on how I'm doing this.
+The program cannot be ran for over a minute, it would cause suspicion ( Perhaps 30seconds alone would cause suspicion ).
+Along with the issue of that they have full control over each device and could easily identify what device is causing the outrage as the traffic would be essentially scambled ( for that device ).

+> Thinking on it now, they can see what and who logs into what for each chromebook.